 Guidelines for writing for Mayapur Voice:

 - Anyone can submit a story.

-- If your story is longer than a page, use sub-headings and consider including value-added elements like images, charts or short video clips.
+- If your story is longer than a couple of pages, use sub-headings and consider including value-added elements like images, charts or short video clips.

 - Have a hook that will inspire the readers to read through.

 - Present information in an original manner.

 - Multiple messages should go under separate headings.

 - Content should be able to live on its own.
 If you are separating a long article into multiple headings, consider that a reader might land on a specific page / heading while searching the net.
 Make it easy for that reader to know that there are more pages.

 - Think if you want to appear light-hearted, practical, serious, academic, jocular, clever, supportive, challenging, or friendly.